-According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s commonly associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s commonly associated with wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Why is Carbon Monoxide so important?

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and continuous fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Fort Worth homeowner.
+The short answer is that CO2 awareness is a matter of life and death.
+CO2 is among the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Serious poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Fort Worth home?

 - Buy a CO2 detector for each room of your home.
-You can contact Calverley Service Experts to purchase one today.
+You can call Calverley Service Experts to purchase one today.

 - Existing CO2 detectors should be checked regularly (at least every 90 days).
 It's also recommended to replace the detector every 3-5 years.